booleanapp/docs/pages/overview/send_surveys.md

 ### Advanced project settings

 These settings are not compulsory.
 They have good defaults.
-You can customize them if you want.

 #### Project name

 A name for your project.
-It will default to “<project> <date>”.
+It will default to _project date_.
 It can be changed later.

 #### Email subject

-The default subject is “Quick feedback on <your company name>”.
-You can change it to “Quick feedback on your <keyword> with <your company name>”.
+The default subject is “Quick feedback on _brand name_”.
+You can change it to “Feedback on _keyword_ with _keyword_”.
+E.g. “Feedback on order with abcstores.com
-For example, an E-Commerce company use “Quick feedback on your order with abcshoes.com”.
-For example an Airline company can use “Quick feedback on your flight with abcairlines”.

 #### Reply-to email address